Exclusion of Extreme Jurors and Minority Representation: The Effect of Jury Selection Procedures: Introduction

 Section \ref{sec:grouprep} compares procedures according to their ability to select minorities, identifying conditions under which \SAR selects more minority jurors than \STR.
 Our proof uses a limiting argument showing that the result holds when the minority is vanishingly small and the distributions of conviction probabilities for each group minimally overlap (i.e., groups are polarized).
 However, simulations suggest that the result remains true when the size of the minority is relatively high and the overlap between distributions is significant.

 In Section \ref{sec:number}, we explore how changing the number of challenges affects the results of Sections \ref{sec:extreme} and \ref{sec:grouprep}.
 In any procedure, increasing the number of challenges helps the exclusion of more extreme jurors, but reduces minority representation.
+In many jurisdictions, more challenges are granted when the charge is more severe, such as in capital cases.\footnote{See \cite{rottman2004dep}} With a minority defendant, if minority jurors are less likely to vote conviction, these norms favor the prosecution.

+In Section \ref{sec:discrimination} we show that the results we obtained extend to a setup in which parties observe conviction probability with noise, and rely on noisy signals and group identity to make their choices, a form of statistical discrimination.

-In Section \ref{sec:ext} we show how our main theoretical results extend to a different definition of extreme juries (i.e., a jury in which the \emph{highest (lowest)} conviction-probability juror is below (above) a given threshold).
+Finally, in Section \ref{sec:ext} we show how our main theoretical results extend to a different definition of extreme juries (i.e., a jury in which the \emph{highest (lowest)} conviction-probability juror is below (above) a given threshold).

 We also explore how the procedures compare in selecting members of groups that are of similar sizes (such as males and females, as opposed to minorities which induce groups of unequal sizes).